-As we continue to expand our use of technology in the district, this year, our students will have unprecedented access to technology and resources.
+As we continue to expand our use of technology in the district, our students have access to various district-owned technology resources and may choose to bring their own devices.
 Access to the Internet anywhere on the WiFi network will enable staff and students to utilize various web-based resources, apps, and wireless resources to enhance student learning and the learning environment.
 While we are excited about this growth in 21st century learning, we also want to take the time to share with you a couple of reminders found in our BYOD Acceptable Use Agreement.

-Students are required to follow the HVS Technology Acceptable Use Policy, HVS Code of Conduct, and Social Media Policy while they are on their own mobile devices and connected to the Huron Valley School network.
+Students are required to follow the HVS Technology Acceptable Use Policy, HVS Code of Conduct, and Social Media Policy while they are using their own device or using a district-owned device and connected to the Huron Valley School network.

 BYOD Standards for Huron Valley Schools